antakasa/darksoul-test/src/darksoul.md

 <DarkSoulSubheader disableScroll header="Cycle" number="II" />

-<AloitusKappale> Dark Souls allows the player to live through an entire myth.
+<AloitusKappale> Testttttt Dark Souls allows the player to live through an entire myth.
 Released by the Japanese company FromSoftware in 2011, the game rewrites pagan creation myths, incorporating elements of Eastern belief systems, Christian mysticism, philosophy and alchemy.
 In fact, nothing in the game’s world stems from an earthly perspective.
 At stake are our souls, humanity itself, the rocking of the very foundations of existence.</AloitusKappale>

 Alongside other commercial video games, Dark Souls feels like an almost impossible curiosity.
 It does not follow the Western traditions of storytelling with regard to narrative, history, spiritual growth and human capabilities.
 The player is not taught anything.
 We do not have the mental faculties to comprehend what is good and what is bad.
 History repeats itself, the human part is that of the jester.